 Use Promotional Materials to Create Awareness

-NASW provides several resources to boost Social Work Month awareness, including a sample press release and letter to the editor.
-Jim Coleman Ltd., the official supplier of promotional products for Social Work Month 2021, offers advertising materials such as posters, banners, and balloons, plus commemorative products such as headphones and coffee mugs.
+NASW provides several resources to boost Social Work Month awareness, including a sample press release, a letter to the editor, and a variety of other advertising materials and commemorative products.

 Use Social Media to Increase Awareness